The Bajra Sandhi Monument in Denpasar

 My chicken satay as a startter

-In the early evening I decided to enjoy a couple of beers and dinner in the hotel restaurant, which turned out really well.
+In the early evening, I opted for a couple of beers and dinner in the hotel restaurant — a decision that worked out very nicely.

-I got a table right next to the pool, which looked very pretty with the lights as the day drew to a close.
+I was given a table right by the pool, which looked particularly attractive as the lights came on and the day drew to a close.

-The menu was a nice combination of western and classic Indonesian dishes.
+The menu struck a good balance between Western options and classic Indonesian dishes.

 The Nasi Goreng I ordered for main course